cfw-guide/dsi.cfw.guide/docs/es_ES/installing-unlaunch.md

 ::: danger

-Si aún no lo has hecho, por favor, haz una [copia de seguridad de la NAND](dumping-nand.html).
+If you have not yet done so, please follow [Dumping NAND](dumping-nand.html).
 Si bien las probabilidades son escasas, Unlaunch puede bloquear totalmente tu consola de forma accidental.
-Una copia de respaldo de la NAND y [modificación del hardware](https://wiki.ds-homebrew.com/ds-index/hardmod) te permiten restaurar esta copia de respaldo, siempre y cuando sepas como soldar.
+A NAND backup + [hardmod](https://wiki.ds-homebrew.com/ds-index/hardmod) would allow you to restore this backup, provided you know how to solder.

 :::